damko/freedommarks-browser-webextension/README.md

-#Chrome extension for NextCloud Bookmarks
+#Browser extension for NextCloud Bookmarks

-This is a cross-browser Extension for [NextCloud Bookmarks](https://github.com/nextcloud/bookmarks), a very popular bookmark application for NextCloud.
+This is a cross-browser extension for [NextCloud Bookmarks](https://github.com/nextcloud/bookmarks), a very popular bookmark application for NextCloud.

 It allows you to add, search and delete your NextCloud Bookmarks.